binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 2. Creating a [culture](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/) that thinks about security and includes it as part of who they are
 3. Test your workers (come in after hours and check who has left monitors on).
 Measure the results.
 Make sure your investment is falling on fertile ground and actually taking root.
 Adjust your training and change techniques to address weak areas.
 Measure again.
 Keep iterating on this.
 4. Again simple stuff, but from my experience, if your organisation falls into this bucket, until an attacker takes advantage of this, management seems blissfully unaware.
 So...
 If you see it, put your [change agent skills](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/#effecting-change) to work.
 This can take significant cultural change.
 Be patient and make that change move from ground up.
 It does not matter where you sit in the organisations hierarchy.
 If you do not really know where to start, I would recommend grabbing a copy of [Fearless Change](http://blog.binarymist.net/2013/06/22/ideas-for-more-effective-meetings-and-presentations/).
 It is not about meetings and presentations by the way.
 I have gained a lot of insight on how to gently change organisations and bring big improvements in many areas.
 I would also recommend [Nonviolent Communication](http://en.wikipedia.org/wiki/Nonviolent_Communication) by Marshall Rosenberg.
+5. Getting buy-in from end users can often be a difficult task in this area.
+Often this can be due to an inherent distrust of management by line level staff.
+Any change of process that relates to security will result in negative feelings and questions such as “what has happened”, “what are they looking for now”, “I haven't done anything wrong” etc. The key word here is transparency.
+Right from the outset, management need to inform staff of plans, what processes are being put in place and why.
+What are the possible ramifications if these processes are not established etc. Also this discussion should be had first hand from senior management to line staff, not via a supervisor / team-leader etc. This removes an additional layer of suspicion.

 ### Networking Equipment